 Depending on the placement you choose, you’ll either be working in Bogo City or the Municipality of San Remigio.
 These two locations are around 7 miles apart, so it’s not far to travel between them if needed.
 They are situated on the far north of Cebu Island, which is surrounded by 167 smaller islands and islets to form Cebu Province.

 Cebu offers some incredible activities for you to enjoy in your time off.
 White sandy beaches, scuba diving, hikes, and boat trips to the surrounding islands are just some of the options.
 Experience the local cuisine, visit some historical monuments and absorb the sights and smells of your temporary home.

 There are three placement options in Bogo City.
 The district hospital is based here, as well as the City Health Office.
 You can also work one of the Rural Health Units.
-As the name suggests, they are based further away from the city centre.
+As the name suggests, they are based further away from the city center.

 Bogo City may be small, but it has all the conveniences you might need, like banks and ATMs, grocery stores, and numerous restaurants.
 There is also a bustling local market, some eye-catching monuments, and beautiful scenery.

 If you’d like to work in one of the Rural Health Units, then San Remigio is another option.
-As you will be living with your host family in Bogo City, you will need to commute here via a motorised tricycle, similar to a rickshaw.
+As you will be living with your host family in Bogo City, you will need to commute here via a motorized tricycle, similar to a rickshaw.